redhajuanda/kuysor/README.md

 ### Configuring Options (Optional)

-You can configure Kuysor with default settings such as default limit, and struct tags.
+You can customize Kuysor’s default settings, such as the default limit, placeholder type, and struct tags.

 ```go
 package main